robtweed/golgi/TUTORIAL.md

       <demo-div text="Welcome to Golgi Assemblies">...</demo-div>

 This tells *Golgi* to render our *demo-div* *Golgi Component*.
-If it hasn't already been imported, Golgi does so, and once ready, it renders the Component, attaching it to the parent DOM node defined by the *renderAssembly()* function's second argument.
+If it hasn't already been imported, *Golgi* imports it, and once ready, it renders the Component, attaching it to the parent DOM node defined by the *renderAssembly()* function's second argument.

 #### The *demo-div Golgi Component*